Load Chart

 Improvement

 Utilizing a Cranemaster shock absorber enables rig cranes to maintain high lifting capacity despite increasing wave heights.
+The dynamic load is reduced up to 95%.

 Up to 95% of the dynamic forces will be absorbed by the shock absorber, protecting both crane and load and giving a smooth operator experience.
 We can recalculate your load chart taking the dynamic load reduction into account.
 The new and improved load chart is normally verified by 3rd party.